Are you a first-time horse owner and wondering how much does a horse weigh when fully grown?

 One of the most important things a horse owner needs to know is how much their animal weighs.
 This can help determine factors related to caring for a horse (such as medicine dosage).
 Fortunately, there are multiple ways to determine how much your horse’s body weight.

-The first would be to get it to step on a scale.
-The next time you are at the vet or a barn that may have a scale on site, have your horse step on it.
-Yes, its weight may vary, but note its average weight and current physical condition as a reference and baseline.
+The first would be to get it to step on a livestock scale.
+The next time you are at the vet or a barn that may have a livestock scale on site, have your horse step on it.
+A livestock scale is specifically designed for large animals and is the most accurate tool for weighing horses.
+Yes, its weight may vary, but note your horse's current weight and current physical condition as a reference and baseline.

 Horse Weight Tapes

-A horse weight tape is a long measuring tape or strip that you wrap around your horse's girth.
-The placement of the weight tape is critical, as it needs to go around the widest part of the barrel (right behind the front legs).
+A horse weight tape is a long measuring tape or strip that you wrap around your horse’s girth.
+The placement of the weight tape is critical, as it needs to go around the widest part of the barrel (right behind the front legs) to accurately measure the horse's girth.

-The combination of girth and body length measurement will give you a great indication of your horse's current weight.
+The combination of x heart girth and x body length measurement will give you a great indication of your horse’s current weight, as these are the key measurements used in the weight estimation formula.

 Here is a visual of this simple horse weight calculation.